 Add the Black Rock Desert to your bucket list right now.

 Okay, glad that is settled.
 The Playa is truly a remarkable place.
 The wide open space beckons adventure and serenity.
-It is known to many as “home” even though, as you can see, no one lives there year-round.
-The Black Rock is home to Burning Man’s Black Rock City, is a place where you can be who you want to be without judgement.
+Although it is known to many as “home” you can see no one lives there year-round.
+The Black Rock is home to Burning Man’s Black Rock City and is a place where you can be who you want to without judgment.
 Even after 70,000 people leave the pop-up city every September, the good vibes, energy, and creativity stay within the cracks.

 Stop 9: Guru Road

 Across the highway from the Black Rock Desert just outside of Gerlach is a drive-through art exhibit.
 What else would you expect in this art mecca?
 Built by DeWayne “Doobie” Williams in the late 70s to early 90s there are many pieces worth getting out of the car to interact with.